ronaldbosma/blog/content/blog/build-and-release-hugo-blog-site-using-azure-pipelines.md

 #### 3.2 Configure build pipeline

-First of we can [configure a trigger](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema#trigger).
-The following will configure the build to trigger whenever a change is pushed to master.
+The first thing to do is [configure a trigger](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema#trigger).
+The following will make the build trigger whenever a change is pushed to master.

 ```yaml
 trigger: